Screen capture

 - Pantheon Screenshot — Screenshot tool designed for elementary OS.

-- ScreenCloud — Take a screenshot of the entire screen or to select an area and then uploading the screenshot to imgur+auth. has plugins and system tray.
+- ScreenCloud — Take a screenshot of the entire screen or to select an area and then uploading the screenshot to imgur+auth with plugins and system tray.

-- ScreenGrab — Cross-platform application designed to quickly take screenshots (Qt).
+- ScreenGrab — Qt application designed to quickly take screenshots (inactive development).

-- Spectacle — KDE application for screen capture.
-It is capable of capturing images of the whole desktop, a single window, a section of a window, a selected rectangular region or a freehand region.
-Part of kde-graphics.
+- Spectacle — KDE application for screen capture, capable of capturing images of the whole desktop, a single window, a section of a window, a selected rectangular region or a freehand region; part of kde-graphics.

 Usage